iwataka/ctrlproj.vim/readme.md

     Open CtrlP interface in the last selected directory.

++ `:CtrlprojEdit`

+    Open the file you register the paths.

 + `:CtrlprojAlternate`

     Toggle current buffer to the files which have same names but different